Marcus Garvey: Criminal charges: 1922–1923

-In January 1922, Garvey was arrested and charged with mail fraud for having advertised the sale of stocks in a ship, the Orion, which the Black Star Line did not yet own.
+In January 1922, Garvey was arrested and charged with mail fraud for having advertised the sale of stocks in a ship, Orion, which the Black Star Line did not yet own.
 He was bailed for $2,500.
 Hoover and the BOI were committed to securing a conviction; they had also received complaints from a small number of the Black Star Line's stock owners, who wanted them to pursue the matter further.
 Garvey spoke out against the charges he faced, but focused on blaming not the state, but rival African-American groups, for them.
 As well as accusing disgruntled former members of UNIA, in a Liberty Hall speech, he implied that the NAACP were behind the conspiracy to imprison him.
 The mainstream press picked up on the charge, largely presenting Garvey as a con artist who had swindled African-American people.

-After his arrest, Garvey announced that the activities of the BSL were being suspended.
+After his arrest, Garvey announced that the activities of the Black Star Line were being suspended.
 He also made plans for a tour of the western and southern states.
 This included a parade in Los Angeles, partly to woo back members of UNIA's California branch, which had recently splintered off to become independent.

 In June 1922, Garvey met with Edward Young Clarke, the Imperial Wizard pro tempore of the Ku Klux Klan (KKK) at the Klan's offices in Atlanta.
 Garvey made a number of incendiary speeches in the months leading up to that meeting; in some, he thanked the whites for Jim Crow.
 Garvey once stated:

 I regard the Klan, the Anglo-Saxon clubs and White American societies, as far as the Negro is concerned, as better friends of the race than all other groups of hypocritical whites put together.
 I like honesty and fair play.
 You may call me a Klansman if you will, but, potentially, every white man is a Klansman as far as the Negro in competition with whites socially, economically and politically is concerned, and there is no use lying.

 News of Garvey's meeting with the KKK soon spread and it was covered on the front page of many African-American newspapers, causing widespread upset.
 When news of the meeting was revealed, it generated much surprise and anger among African Americans; Grant noted that it marked "the most significant turning point in his popularity".
 Several prominent black Americans—Chandler Owen, A. Philip Randolph, William Pickens, and Robert Bagnall—launched the "Garvey Must Go" campaign in the wake of the revelation.
 Many of these critics played to nativist ideas by emphasising Garvey's Jamaican identity and sometimes calling for his deportation.
 Pickens and several other of Garvey's critics claimed to have been threatened, and sometimes physically attacked, by Garveyites.
 Randolph reported receiving a severed hand in the post, accompanied by a letter from the KKK threatening him to stop criticising Garvey and to join UNIA.